AdityaP1502/EM---calculator/README.md

 __Notes__ : Tested on python 3.10.2.
 It seemed there are error on type alias when using python 3.8.10.
 So probably won't work for any older version too.
 # Further Works
 1. Complete the documentation
-2. Support for incidince angle greater than critical angle (mode 3)
+2. Support for a much more genereal surface, not just plane, will be added in experimental mode.
+(Side)
-3. Support for a much more genereal surface, not just plane
+3. Mode for section 7 calculation : Transmission Lines.
+(Main)